 3.6 Report Timeliness.

-Typically, reports are issued no later than calendar days after inspection completion.
+Typically, reports are issued no later than 45 calendar days after inspection completion.
 More than one inspection may be integrated into one periodic report.
-If this is done, the integrated report should be issued no later than calendar days after the reporting period.
-For example, if a periodic report includes inspection activity for a quarter, then the report should be issued no later than calendar days after the end of the quarter.
+If this is done, the integrated report should be issued no later than 45 calendar days after the final calendar day of the reporting period.
+For example, if a periodic report includes inspection activity for a quarter, then the report should be issued no later than 45 calendar days after the end of the quarter.

 3.7 Reports Preceding Escalated Enforcement Actions.

-Timeliness goals should be accelerated for inspection reports potential escalated enforcement actions.
+Timeliness goals should be accelerated for inspection reports that include potential escalated enforcement actions.
 For specific enforcement timeliness goals, see the NRC Enforcement Manual.

 3.8 Expedited Reports for Significant Safety Issues.

-an issue involving significant or immediate public health and safety concerns, the first priority is public safety. documentation or enforcement action is secondary.
-Based on the circumstances of the , an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
+If an issue involving significant or immediate public health and safety concerns is identified, the NRC’s first priority is public health and safety.
+Inspection report documentation or enforcement action is secondary.
+Based on the circumstances of the issue, an expedited inspection report may be prepared that is limited in scope to the issue, or expedited enforcement action may be taken before the inspection report is issued.
 The NRC Enforcement Manual provides additional guidance on matters of immediate public health and safety concern.

 4.0 GUIDANCE FOR INSPECTION REPORT CONTENT